 - Once the Christmas pudding muffins are baked and cooled, cream together the icing ingredients and pipe on a swirl.

 For great breakfast muffins you can leave off the icing and reduce the sugar slightly.
-If you’re not a fan of sherry then you can substitute brandy in both the muffin and the icing to keep that Christmassy flavour.
+Of course, if you’re not a fan of sherry then you can substitute brandy in both the muffin and the icing to keep that Christmassy flavour.